-Icon Name Descriptions Notes †† Push/Pop Mode Click icon to activate (ON).
+Icon Name Descriptions Notes • Pop Out of Module With a module selected, click this icon to go up the design hierarchy one level at a time.
+Disabled if current module is the top level in the hierarchy †† Push/Pop Mode Click icon to activate (ON).
 Single clicking on a selected module will push into it and single clicking on black space will pop out of the current module.
 Default setting is OFF.
-Cursor operation in one of four modes: • Zoom mode • highlight mode (ON/OFF) • push/pop mode (ON/OFF) • selection mode (default) Highlight Tool With a design object (net, instance, port) selected, single click this icon (ON) to highlight the selected item with a color the user sets in the Properties setting.
-When ON, clicking any design object highlights the object with a color per the user's preference in the Properties setting.
-Default is OFF (clicking a design object selects the object, not highlight the object) 2 Remove Highlight Removes all highlights from current view ٥ Properties Pops up a properties window to set preferences for the highlight color, selection color, design object colors, enable/disable display of design object names.
-See the Properties Window Section for details.
-4 Previous Page Goes to the previous page (when the netlist view span multiple pages).
-Disabled if currently on the first page. · To Page Pops up a window to display the current page number.
+Cursor operation in one of four mode • Zoom mode • highlight mode (ON/OFF) • push/pop mode (ON/OFF) • selection mode (default) Highlight Tool With a design object (net, instance, port) selected, single click this icon (ON) to highlight the selected item with a color the user sets in the Properties setting.
+Highlights the object with a color per the user's preference in the Properties setting.
+2 Remove Highlight Removes all highlights from current view ٥ Properties Pops up a properties window to set preferences for the highlight color, selection color, design object colors, enable/disable display of design object names.
+See the Properties Window Section for details. • Previous Page Goes to the previous page (when the netlist view span multiple pages).
+Disabled if currently on the first page. • To Page Pops up a window to display the current page number.
 Change this number to go to a different page.
 Disabled if design has only one page.
 Next Page Goes to the next page (when the netlist view span multiple pages) Disabled if currently on the last page.
 Cross Probing Toggles the cross probing between the design view and the net list views, the Chip Canvas view and the World View (Chip Planner only) When enabled (ON), modules selected in the netlist view are automatically selected in the design view and vice versa.
 Default setting is ON.
-5 Local Selection Toggles local selection option.
-Local means the same level of hierarchy in the design.
-When enabled (ON), the Go to Net Driver traces the selected net to the driver up to the hierarchy boundary (stay local).
-The same restriction/non-restriction applies when adding to the active cone the drivers/loads of a selected design object.
-When enabled/local, the design hierarchy boundary is not crossed.
-Refer to Creating Cones for more information.
-Default setting is OFF.